Last updated on March 21st, 2018

 Whenever I travel from Thimphu to Paro or vice-versa, I have always seen Tachog Lhakhang Dzong beautifully perching hilltop on other side of tranquil Paro River.
 But it has always remained as a feast of my eyes.
-I couldn’t visit it physically to say my prayers and explore its historical wonders.
+I couldn’t visit Tachog Lhakhang (temple) physically to say my prayers and explore its historical wonders.

-It was only after I went on Phudro Goemba hike few months back, I was inspired to visit Tachog Lhakhang or Tamcho Lhakhang.
+It was only after I went on Phudro Goemba hike few months back, I was inspired to visit Tachogang Lhakhang or Tamcho Lhakhang.
 I came to know that Lam Thangthong flew from Phudro Goemba and landed at Tachog Lhakhang at one point of time.
 Therefore, my visit to this temple was to get its historical relationship with Phudro Goemba and also experience walking over an oldest iron bridge of Bhutan.

-There is no road till its doorsteps.
-So we left our car at a parking and continue on foot.
+There is no road till its doorstep.
+So we left our car at a parking and continued on foot.
 However, it didn’t take us more than 10 minutes.
 Moreover, the joy of crossing Pachu over an old Thangthong Gyalpo bridge was quite an experience.
 It was like walking through history of building bridges in Bhutan.

 However, Tachogang Lhakhang bridge built by Lam Thangthong has become quite old now.
 Some of my travel mates felt uncomfortable walking over that old quirky iron bridge.
 They chose a new suspension bridge over the old iron bridge.
-I also felt it’s safer.
+I also felt former safer.

 The history of Tachog Lhakhang (Paro)

 In mid 14th century, Lam Thangthong Gyalpo become popular in Tibet due to his craftsmanship in building iron bridges.
-When his bridges could connect many villages in Tibet, the local deities of Paro and Haa invited him to Bhutan.
+When his bridges could connect many villages in Tibet, the local chieftains of Paro and Haa invited him to Bhutan.

-He came to Bhutan and started building similar bridges that connected villages after villages.
+He came to Bhutan and started building similar iron chain bridges that connected villages after villages.
 He travelled across the country in search of raw materials for making iron chains.
 During travel, it’s said that he also gave Buddhism teachings.